Plug-in Channel Estimation with Dithered Quantized Signals in Spatially Non-Stationary Massive MIMO Systems: Channel estimation with one-bit samples

 \subsection{Channel covariance estimation from quantized samples}

 In this part, we present an approach to estimate the covariance matrix $\Cm_{\yv}$ from a finite number of samples so that we can use the estimate $\widehat{\Cm}_{\yv}$ to apply the plug-in BLMMSE channel estimator in \eqref{eq:mmseEstCov}.
-Assume that the BS collects $N$ unquantized i.i.d. samples $\{\yv_n\}_{n=1}^N$ for covariance estimation and applies coarse quantization in the ADCs.
+Assume that the BS collects $N$ unquantized i.i.d. samples $\{\yv_n\}_{n=1}^N$ for covariance estimation\footnote{We assume that the window of $N$ samples is designed such that the samples are sufficiently spaced in the time-frequency domain, resulting in statistically independent channel snapshots.
+At the same time, the whole window spans a time significantly shorter than the geometry coherence time $T_{\rm c}$, so that the APS remains unchanged.} and applies coarse quantization in the ADCs.
 In the case of a spatially WSS channel, the diagonal of $\Cm_{\hv}$ is constant and the (non-dithered) one-bit samples $\rv^{\mathrm{nd}}_n$ defined in \eqref{eq:r-nd} can be used.
 Defining the sample covariance of the quantized samples